Washington High School (Cedar Rapids, Iowa)

-Background
+History

 Built in 1855, the original Washington High School—not yet known by that name—opened in 1857.
 In 1869, it narrowed from a general school to a high school.
 Originally called "the schoolhouse," the "Cedar Rapids graded school," and the "second ward school", it received its current name in 1875 when all the Cedar Rapids schools were named for presidents.
 The oldest building was called Washington School.
 In 1887, Abbie S. Abbott began her 34-year tenure as Washington High School principal.
 The school was expanded in 1910 to help deal with overcrowding, but the expanded room from the addition did not suffice for long.
 The nearby vocational school Grant School was converted to a regular high school to reduce the burden.
 Deteriorating conditions at the original structure led to its abandonment in 1935.
 Four junior high schools in the area, which had been expanded in preparation, were converted to joint junior/senior high schools.